3D reconstruction is better than a flat 2D image

 Why is 3D better than 2D?

-Dr. Cheng prioritizes the well being of her patients and wants more accurate views of the teeth, roots, TMJ, airway, sinuses and bone.
+We prioritize the well being of our patients and wants more accurate views of the teeth, roots, TMJ, airway, sinuses and bone.

-With the detailed 3D spatial relationships of these structures, Dr. Cheng can calculate the optimal directions of orthodontic forces, determine anchorage requirements, and obtain detailed measurements of airway.
+With the detailed 3D spatial relationships of these structures, we can calculate the optimal directions of orthodontic forces, determine anchorage requirements, and obtain detailed measurements of airway.

 These treatment details cannot be determined with a traditional 2D cephalometric and panoramic x-rays.
 Hence, the 3D CBCT data enables more precise and efficient orthodontic treatment.